visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 Welcome to the online syllabus for Visual Communciation Design, a course for Design for Interaction (DfI) Master program students, and off course anyone else interested.
 In this course we have 3 main learning objectives:
 1. Learn to 'read' existing visual communication designs (visual literacy).
-2. Apply various emperical methods to reveal what people see.
+2. Apply emperical methods to quantify visual information communication.
-3. Design a web-based interactive visual communication.
+3. Design a code-based interactive visual.

 The learning activities (assignments) each address a specific learning goal:
-1. Analyse a set of images.
+1. Choose and study a set of images based on theories about perception and depiction.
-2. Design and conduct a user test that quantifies the communication.
+2. Design and conduct visual tests with a (small) group of observers, analyse and interpret data.
-3. Learn to read, adept and write P5.js sketches.
+3. Learn to read, adept and write P5.js sketches during practical training and online courses.

 ## Course material

-* [**Visual and Depiction**](https://homepage.tudelft.nl/w3s80/VisionAndDepiction.html) by Wijntjes (mandatory).which is a draft version of the book we are working on.
-Besides a good outline of lectures it include spelling mistakes, repetitions, unfinished paragraphs and dead hyperlinks: feel free to notify us about unclarities.
+* [**Visual and Depiction**](https://homepage.tudelft.nl/w3s80/VisionAndDepiction.html) by Wijntjes & Middelkoop (did not yet contribute much;).
+A draft version of the book we are working on.
+Besides a good outline/summery of the lectures it include spelling mistakes, repetitions, unfinished paragraphs and dead hyperlinks: feel free to notify us about unclarities.
 * [**Visual Thinking for Design**](https://www.amazon.com/dp/0123708966/ref=rdr_ext_tmb) by Colin Ware (Recommended).
 This has been a major inspiration source when teaching this course over the past years.
 He also wrote the bit more advanced book [Information Visualization - Perception for Design](https://www.amazon.com/dp/0123814642/ref=rdr_ext_tmb) that you should certainly check out when diving deeper in the topic of data visualization.
 * **Ways of Seeing** by John Berger (Recommended), either in [book form](https://www.amazon.co.uk/dp/014103579X/ref=rdr_ext_tmb) or from his [BBC series](https://youtu.be/0pDE4VX_9Kk).
 * **A Primer of Visual Literacy** by Donis A. Dondis (Recommended).